Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

 ### Defining domains

 #### Domain files
-Specifications for all domains should be placed in the `domains` folder directly under the `OpenTAMP` directory
+Specifications for all domains should be placed in the `domains` folder directly under the `opentamp` directory

-For a concrete example, refer to `domains/namo_domain/generate_namo_domain.py`.
+For a concrete example, refer to `opentamp/domains/namo_domain/generate_namo_domain.py`.
 This is script designed to generate a domain file (these files are cumbersome to write directly by hand)

 ##### Types
 The first portion of the file will look like

 `Types: Can, Target, RobotPose, Robot, Grasp, Obstacle`

-Here, everything following `Types:` is a "type" parameters in the domain can be
+Here, everything following `Types:` is a "type" that parameters in the domain can take on.

 ##### Import Paths
 The next portion specifies where to find various necessary code